 Minimum WooCommerce version supported

-The MailPoet plugin supports the last three minor versions of WooCommerce.
-That means MailPoet works with WooCommerce 7.5.0 and above.
+The MailPoet plugin supports the last two minor versions of WooCommerce.
+That means MailPoet works with WooCommerce 8.1 and above.

 Uploads Folder Permissions

 MailPoet requires write permissions to create content inside the WordPress's /wp-content/uploads folder.
 MailPoet uses this folder to store cache and other transient files.

 /wp-content/uploads folder permissions are set to "755", "775" or "777".
 Permissions can be changed using an FTP client, as shown in this YouTube video.

 For further instructions, please refer to the official WordPress guide or contact your hosting provider's technical support.

 MailPoet requires PHP version 7.4 or higher.
 We strongly recommend upgrading to PHP 8.1, like WordPress also does.

 MailPoet requires MySQL version 5.5 or higher.
 We strongly recommend upgrading to MySQL 5.7 or anything that is currently supported.